 - Nausea or vomiting

-- Chest discomfort that gets worse, even with medicine
+- You have chest discomfort that gets worse, even with medicine.

 Treatment for chest pain

-may include medicine to treat your symptoms while your healthcare provider determines the cause of your chest pain.
-You may also need any of the following:
+may include medicine to treat your symptoms while your healthcare provider finds the cause of your chest pain.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.